Calverin/Celeste64-Mods/ReadMe.md

 ## This is a mod by Calverin that adds Theo into the game as the main character!
 He can't dash but he gets some extra jumps to make up for it!

-You can find prebuilt version of the game on [itch.io](https://maddymakesgamesinc.itch.io/celeste64).
+You can find prebuilt version of the original game on [itch.io](https://maddymakesgamesinc.itch.io/celeste64).

 ### Installation
  - You need [.NET 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)